About SideTracked Caches

 C = The year the station was renamed Acton Bridge, last digit

 D = Best Kept Station, the years last digit (Waypoint 3)

 E = The year a self service ticket machine was placed in service at the station, last digit.

-F = The number yellow painted steps from the car park -10 (Waypoint 1)
+F = The number of painted steps from the car park -10 (Waypoint 1)

 You are looking for a disguised small plastic tube, so you will need your own pen.